 In the “Default” preset, only ENGINE 1 will be turned on.
-Activate Engine 2 and you’ll hear that the wavetable-generated sine wave is now blended with a virtual analog saw wave.
+Activate ENGINE 2, and you’ll hear that the wavetable-generated sine wave is now blended with an engine that uses a simple grand piano sample.
 That in itself might not sound particularly revolutionary, but there are a host of parameters you can manipulate in each engine to get some more nuanced and intricate timbres.

-The wavetable engine
+The Analog engine

-The analog engine
+The Sample engine

 The first method is to hover over any parameter’s rotary knob and hit the plus sign that appears:

 Then, dial in any amount of a wide array of possible modulation sources, ranging LFOs and envelopes to binary waveforms and macros, via this horizontal bar:

 You’ll begin to see the the knob you selected move in sync with any modulation source(s) you dialed in.
 Furthermore, you can edit any of the modulation sources to get your knobs moving just right.